-5.1 TROPHIC STATUS
+5.1 Trophic State

-Carlson's TSI is used by EGLE to assess and classify Michigan's 730 public access lakes (see Section 1.2.2).
+Carlson's TSI is used by EGLE to assess and classify Michigan's lakes.
 This classification system is based on an index derived from a combination of four field measurements: (1) summer Secchi depth (transparency); (2) total phosphorus concentration (epilimnetic); (3) chlorophyll a concentration (photic zone), and (4) macrophyte abundance.
 The numerical value of the index increases as the degree of eutrophication increases.
-Historically, inland lake monitoring efforts have been directed toward obtaining baseline data for all 730 public access lakes.

-The EGLE and USGS completed a cooperative project in 2010 that sampled 730 public access inland lakes greater than 25 acres as part of the Lake Water Quality Monitoring Assessment Project.
-The majority (72 percent) of Michigan's public access lakes that were sampled from 2001 through 2010 have moderate (mesotrophic) or low (oligotrophic) nutrient levels (Table 5.1) (Fuller and Taricska, 2012).
+The EGLE and USGS completed a cooperative project in 2010 that sampled 730 public access inland lakes greater than 25 acres as part of the Lake Water Quality Monitoring Assessment Project (see Section 1.2.2).
+Inland lake monitoring since 2010 has expanded to include other priority interests as well as lakes sampled under the MiCorps CLMP (for additional information see MiCorps.net), much of which is useful for understanding trophic state (Table 5.1)

-Table 5.1: Trophic status summary of Michigan's public access
+Table 5.1: Trophic state summary of Michigan's Inland Lakes for 2022 and 2024 Integrated Report cycles.